-- We strongly advise you to reconsider your need to travel to Pakistan at this time due to the very high threat of terrorist attack, kidnapping, sectarian violence and the unpredictable security situation.
+- We strongly advise you to reconsider your need to travel to Pakistan at this time due to the unpredictable security situation, including the high threat of terrorist attack, kidnapping and sectarian violence.

 - If you do decide to travel to Pakistan, you should exercise extreme caution.
 If you are in Pakistan and concerned for your safety, you should consider leaving if it is safe to do so.

-- Australians in all parts of Pakistan should avoid any large gatherings and demonstrations as they may turn violent and could be targeted at perceived western interests.
-As a precaution, you should also avoid areas where people congregate after Friday prayers.
+- Australians in all parts of Pakistan should avoid demonstrations, political events, rallies and processions and large-scale public gatherings, as they may turn violent.
+Demonstrations could also be targeted at perceived western interests.
+As a precaution, you should avoid areas where people congregate after Friday prayers.

-- There is a very high threat of kidnapping across the whole of Pakistan, but particularly in Baluchistan, Khyber-Pakhtunkhwa and the Federally Administered Tribal Areas (FATA).
-Australians in Pakistan should be aware that nine foreigners have been kidnapped in various parts of Pakistan since July 2011.
+- There is a high threat of kidnapping across the whole of Pakistan, but particularly in Karachi, Balochistan, Khyber-Pakhtunkhwa and the Federally Administered Tribal Areas (FATA).
 Australians should ensure that they have personal security measures in place, seek professional security advice and take out kidnapping insurance.

 - Political and sectarian violence continues in Karachi.
-Hundreds of people have been killed this year as a result of escalating violence in the city.
+There has been a high death toll as a result of escalating violence in the city.
 We strongly advise you to reconsider your need to travel to Karachi.

 - Be a smart traveller.
 Before heading overseas: